Ten-year JGBs untraded for record third straight session

 The BOJ has been spending trillions of yen to hold the ceiling on the 10-year Japanese government bond yield as it keeps an ultra-low rate policy to support the economy, going against the global tide of tightening to contain inflation.

-If the 10-year bonds remain untraded by the end of the session, it would be the first such occasion since newly issued 10-year bonds became the benchmark in 1999.
+The 10-year bonds remained untraded for three days, the first such occasion since newly issued 10-year bonds became the benchmark in 1999.

 "Japan's 10-year bonds have gotten expensive because yields on other notes have risen.
 No one is interested in trading such bonds," said Kazuhiko Sano, chief strategist at Tokai Tokyo Securities.